mabq/arch-base/README.md

    - Run the `lsblk` command to identify the target disk for the installation.

-   - Optionally, securely erase disk data by writing zeros on the entire disk:
+   - Optionally, securely erase all data on disk:

-     > You will need to do this to remove all LVM data (if it exist).
+     > Do this if you get any errors about previous LVM logical volumes.

      ```bash
      # For SSDs (super fast):